vemonet/EmojiMart/README.md

 Inspired by:

 * [github.com/tom-james-watson/Emote](https://github.com/tom-james-watson/Emote) my favorite GTK emoji picker
-* [github.com/Simon-Laux/tauri-emoji-mart-app](https://github.com/Simon-Laux/tauri-emoji-mart-app) who combined tauri with emoji-mart, difference are that we use Solid JS instead of React, and the popup design has been improved.
+* [github.com/Simon-Laux/tauri-emoji-mart-app](https://github.com/Simon-Laux/tauri-emoji-mart-app) who combined tauri with emoji-mart, difference are that we use Svelte instead of React, and the popup design has been improved.

 [Icon](https://www.vecteezy.com/vector-art/5726169-cardboard-box-funny-box-box-character-delivery-box-box-emoji) credits: <a href="https://www.vecteezy.com/members/duniaonme653898">duniaonme653898 on Vecteezy</a>